 2002 - 2008

-Marc Jacobs and Zilli will take their place in the list of designers working with Agnelle.
-Following Loew, Celine and Lanvin.
-APC and Lacoste add the results of their collaborations to their respective catalogues.
+Marc Jacobs and Zilli will in turn join the list of houses working with Agnelle.
+Followed by Loewe, Celine and Lanvin.
+APC and Lacoste were added to the impressive catalogue of fashion collaborations.

-Sophie Grégoire is awarded the title of Chevalier in the National Order of the Legion of Honour.
-Agnelle inaugurates its collaboration with a new generation of designers by teaming with Wanda Nylon.
+In 2013, Sophie Gregoire was awarded the Insignia of Chevalier in the National Order of the Legion of Honour.

 2014 - 2016

-Agnelle returns to its routes, updating and revisiting its visual design and logo.
+Agnelle returns to its roots by changing its visual identity and logo.